More after the image...

 The photographers stamp on the photograph reads HALL & CO., Commercial Photographers, 20 HUNTER STREET, SYDNEY.

-As with other images of these early factories, it reveals how primitive working conditions were in those days.
-It is a long time to come before people start to think about posture.
+As with other images of these early factories, the image at the top of this page reveals how primitive working conditions were in those days.
+It is a long time to come before people start to think about posture and OH&S issues in general.
 There are many heads craned downwards, it gives me a headache looking at them!
 I do not think that any of the workers in this photograph, or any other workers of the time or their management would have considered the limited body positions that a worker can assume while standing without causing health problems or the considerable muscular effort keeping the body upright reducing blood supply in loaded muscles.
-Something in the order of half a century had to elapse before industry started to take these concerns seriously, driven by the cost of non compliance and even then there was significant resistance to them in the culture of organisations.
+Something in the order of half a century had to elapse before industry started to take these concerns seriously, driven by the cost of non compliance and even then there was resistance to the adoption of OH&S in the culture of organisations.